Selkirk and Kootenay Bike Tour

 Day 06

-It's hard to beat the catching a morning ferry and riding along the east side of Kootenay Lake.
+It's hard to beat catching a morning ferry and riding along the east side of Kootenay Lake.
 This has been a "favorite ride" for our guests for years!

 Meals